test-editor/test-editor-web/README.md

 }
 ```
 There are two main blocks:
 * **serviceUrls** contains the backend endpoints to be used.
-Currently, all endpoints are provided by one of two backends, as indicated above: either the _xtext backend_ (also referred to as index backend) or the _persistence backend_.
+Currently, all endpoints are provided by one of three backends, as indicated above: either the _xtext backend_ (also referred to as index backend), the _persistence backend_, or the _testexecution backend_.
 The placeholders in angle brackets should be replaced with their actual URLs.
-The defaults (for running the Test-Editor locally) are `http://localhost:8080` for the xtext backend, and `http://localhost:9080` for the persistence backend.
+The defaults (for running the Test-Editor locally) are `http://localhost:8080` for the xtext backend, `http://localhost:9080` for the persistence backend, and `http://localhost:10080` for the test execution backend.
 * **authentication** contains configuration parameters to set up user authentication through an OpenID Connect provider (Test-Editor-Web uses the [implicit flow](https://tools.ietf.org/html/rfc6749#section-4.2)).
 The following fields can currently be configured:
     * **stsServer**: The URL of an OpenID provider (_secure token service_) to use for authentication.
 By default, Google is used, and the corresponding URL is `https://accounts.google.com`.
     * **clientId**: An ID issued by an OpenID Provider to identify this client, i.e. a particular Test-Editor instance.
 For development and testing purposes, a default ID of `173023782391-6jqf6sgv5mlskj7f35qogtso5je2e1gc.apps.googleusercontent.com` is used.